www-virtues-ag/virtues-dimens/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in AppDimens, please report it to us as described below.
+If you discover a security vulnerability in Virtues, please report it to us as described below.

 ### How to Report